 Planning to travel to Granada, Spain?

-I hope so as Granada is arguably Spain’s most beautiful city.
+Granada is arguably Spain’s most beautiful city.
 Popular with visitors, but with good reason, it is where I personally take my friends or family visiting Spain for the first time.
 It is not only home to the Alhambra, but Granada is a vibrant, working city where three cultures historically lived together.
 Still visible today, the city hosts a maze of an old Moorish quarter on a hill, a centro histórico with a huge cathedral, as well as a smattering of Jewish history.